Table of Contents

 6. Offer responsive benefits

 This means “less foosball, more flexibility.”
 Focus on the benefits that matter most to the current and emerging populations of technology workers.
-With increasing urgency over their long-term prospects, even those educated at top universities and coming from top tech employers share issues and concerns about managing student loan debt, consumer cost escalation, achieving a work-life balance, and their psychological, physical, and financial well-being.
+With increasing urgency about their long-term prospects, even those educated at top universities and working at top tech employers share concerns about managing student loan debt, rising consumer costs, achieving a work-life balance, and their psychological, physical, and financial well-being.

 Leverage evidence-based HR (EBHR) and rely upon external research, benchmarking, employee listening, and human-centered design to determine benefits that will attract and retain the most business and operationally valuable employees.
 Provide solid welfare benefits (medical, dental, vision, life), along with lifestyle benefit support (education, planning, coaching, and reimbursements) for financial and family issues that the most significant segments of the global workforce are struggling with.
 Enhance opportunities and support work-life balance with creative work arrangements and scheduling, as well as stress management resources and activities.